 - 1. Press the CONFIG button.

 - 2. Select Radio Settings.

 - 3. Select XM Categories.

-- 4. Turn the knob to highlight the category.
+- 4. Turn the Multifunction knob to highlight the category.

+- 5. Press the Multifunction knob to remove or add the category.

 Selecting an XM Channel

 XM channels can be selected by station lists or category lists.